-The children are encouraged to take their reading books home with them and parents are asked to hear them read for a little each day if possible.
-The children will be given tasks to do at home to support the work in the classroom.
+The children take their reading books home with them and parents are asked to hear them read for a little each day if possible.
+CLIC Mental maths to encourage rapid recall of number facts and tables is the basis of Maths homework.
+The children will be given tasks to do at home to support the work in the classroom including Preview homework to address questions, vocabulary and ideas for learning the following week.